| |

 Hanging The Curtains

-To hang the cafe curtains, you’ll need a tension rod and curtain clip hooks.
+To hang the cafe curtains, you’ll need a tension rod and curtain rings with clips.
 I had a good bit of trouble finding the right tension rod for this.
 All the rods I found that were the right width were too fat in diameter and looked more like shower rods which I didn’t like.

 After buying and returning a few, I finally found this tension rod that was just right.
 Of course, you’ll want to make sure the round clips fit your curtain rod, which was another problem I had with the first rod.
 These curtain clips fit my tension rod just right.